jeftegoes/AwsOverview/AWS CloudFormation.md

   `Fn::Base64`.
 - Good to know, user data script log is in /var/log/cloud-init-output.log

 ## 9.1.
+CFN-Init and EC2 User Data, what?!!

+- Many of the CloudFormation templates will be about provisioning computing resources in your AWS Cloud.
+- These resources can be either:
+  - EC2 Instances.
+  - Auto Scaling Groups.
+  - etc...
+- Usually, you want the instances to be self configured so that they can perform the job they're supposed to perform.
+- You can fully automate your EC2 fleet state with CloudFormation Init.

+## 9.2.
 The Problems with EC2 User Data

 - What if we want to have a very large instance configuration?
 - What if we want to evolve the state of the EC2 instance without terminating it and creating a new one?
 - How do we make EC2 user-data more readable?
 - How do we know or signal that our EC2 user-data script completed successfully?

-## 9.2.
+## 9.3.
 CloudFormation helper scripts reference

 - AWS CloudFormation provides the following Python helper scripts that you can use to install software and start services on an [Amazon EC2](AWS%20EC2.md) instance that you create as part of your stack:
 - We have 4 Python scripts, that come directly on Amazon Linux 2 AMI, or can be installed using `yum` on non-Amazon Linux AMIs.